Prince (2010 film): Soundtrack

+There were leaks of singles in early February 2010 but it was followed by its official release on 21 February 2010.

+The soundtrack or the music or the songs of the movie Prince were released on 21 February 2010.

 Vocals for Vivek Oberoi are supplied by Atif Aslam.

 "Tere Liye" appears in as many as four versions in the soundtrack.
 The last (the unplugged version) is sung by the composer Gupta.

-Ankit Ojha of Planet Bollywood, stated in his music review, that "This album is destined to remain on the charts for a very long time, just like Tips' 3 last musical hits including Race (March 21, 2008), Kismat Konnection (July 18, 2008) and Ajab Prem Ki Ghazab Kahani (November 6, 2009) did."
+Ankit Ojha of Planet Bollywood, stated in his music review, that "This album is destined to remain on the charts for a very long time, just like Tips' 3 last musical hits including Race (2008), Kismat Konnection (2008) and Ajab Prem Ki Ghazab Kahani (2009) did."
 He rated the music 8 stars out of 10.